How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Choosing a sunny location

-Pick a spot that gets 6–8 hours of direct sunlight every day.
+Select a spot that receives 6–8 hours of direct sunlight each day.
 Avoid areas shaded by trees, fences, or buildings.
 Corn needs full sun to grow healthy and produce full ears with well-filled kernels.

 If using containers, place them in the sunniest part of your garden or patio.
 Sunlight is essential during pollination and ripening.
 More sunlight means sweeter and higher-yielding corn on the cob!